Virtual Azoospermia and Male Infertility

 Introduction to Virtual Azoospermia

-The current guidelines for genetics testing include a sperm count under 2.5 million sperm/cc, so men with virtual azoospermia fit into this category (unless they have another known source of their sperm production problems, such as prior chemotherapy).
+The current AUA guidelines for genetics testing (karyotype and Y chromosome microdeletion testing) in men is technically any man suspected of a production problem who has a sperm count of under 5 million sperm/cc, so all men with virtual azoospermia fit into this category (unless they have another known source of their sperm production problems, such as prior chemotherapy).
+I don’t completely agree with these guidelines in all men.
 Please see the "Genetics" section for more information.

 Are There Enough Sperm for IVF/ICSI?